wbroome14/NessieExample/README.md

 # NessieExample
 Hackathon Example App.
 Just a heads up, this app has little-to-no styling.

+app-release.apk is under the release tab and can be install using **adb**.

 ## Initial (Splash Screen)
 3 - Buttons